zer0detail/Any-Ghost/README.md

 ![](images/any_ghost_search.png)

 A list of player names who match your search will be returned from Trackmania.io.
-Go ahead and click "Pin" to permanently pin that player to your ghosts list.
+Go ahead and click Pin icon to permanently pin that player to your ghosts list.
 After that you can click "Clear unpinned results" to remove other irrelevant entries.

 ![](images/any_ghost_search_results.png)